dboland77/forum-post-analysis/README.md

 1. Query the dataset with react and ensure that some posts are retrieved successfully

-1. Count passed as a variable to the graphql query (firstly hardcoded in the UseQuery hook, later set as a constant in App.js and passed as props).
+1. Count passed as a variable to the graphql query (firstly hardcoded in the UseQuery hook, later set in App.js and passed as props)

 1. For the likelihood distribution I decided to  take the most probable entry as the label for that post

 1. I wrote javascript utility functions to format, aggregate the data by month and obtain and store the most prevalent 3 topics each month.

-1. Once I was happy with the results from the dataset I looked at VisX documentation to learn about it.
+1. Once I was happy with the results from the dataset I looked at VisX documentation to learn about it

-1. I explored three visx examples and got them working (area chart, tooltip and stacked bar chart)
+1. I explored three Visx examples and got them working (area chart, tooltip and stacked bar chart) in javascript

 1. I decided to visualise the data with a series of stacked bar charts